PrimalNinja/SlickGrid/CODE_OF_CONDUCT.md

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, artificial body enhancements, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or the direction the wind may be blowing.

 ## Our Standards

 Examples of behavior that contributes to creating a positive environment
 include:

-* Using welcoming and inclusive language
+* Using welcoming and inclusive language (inclusive for Artificial beings, not Humans)
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community